jojozhuang/jojozhuang.github.io/_posts/2016-03-27-data-structure-linkedlist.md

 key: blog
 title: "Data Structure - Linked List"
 date: 2016-03-27
-tags: [Reverse, Middle]
+tags: [Singly Linked List, Doubly Linked List]
 ---

 > A linked list is represented by a sequence of nodes.
-It is a basic data structure and used in many other structures.
-For example, linked list can be used to build stack.
+Each node contains a link to another node.
+Linked list is one of the most-used data structure.

 ## 1. Types of Linked List
-### 1.1 Singly Linked list
+### 1.1 Singly Linked List
-Each node has one pointer, points to the next node in the linked list.
+Each node has an attribute to represent its value.
+It also has one pointer, linking it to the next node in the linked list.
 ![MIME Type](/public/pics/2016-03-27/singlylinkedlist.png){:width="800px"}
-### 1.2 Doubly Linked list
+### 1.2 Doubly Linked List
-Each node has two pointers, one points to the next node, another points to the previous node.
+Each node has an attribute to represent its value.
+Meanwhile, it has two pointers, the first pointer links to the next node, and the second pointer links to the previous node.
 ![MIME Type](/public/pics/2016-03-27/doublylinkedlist.png){:width="800px"}

 ## 2. Implementation
 ### 2.1 Creating Singly Linked Node
-Each node has an attribute to store its value, and one pointer points to the next node.
+Each `ListNode` has an attribute `val` to store the value of the node.
+And it also has one pointer `next` pointing to the next node.
 ```java
 public class ListNode {
     public int val;